The Impact of Light Pollution on Wildlife and Human Health

 As migrating birds pass over brightly lit cities, skyglow drowns out the stars, confusing them and luring them into urban areas.
 Once trapped in the windowed maze of the city, birds either hit buildings directly or circle them until they collapse from exhaustion.
 Lights Out programs help to prevent birds from being attracted to urban areas.
 In Chicago, one Lights Out building showed an 80 percent decrease in strike rates after joining the Lights Out movement.
 Turning off unnecessary overnight lighting also helps us save energy (and money!), reduce our carbon footprint, and protect our view of the stars!

-Pledge to reduce your unnecessary lighting and receive a free metal yard sign or a vinyl window cling!
+Pledge to reduce your unnecessary lighting!
 The sign shows your neighbors that you have taken the pledge to save energy, save birds and see stars!Take the Pledge to Go Lights Out

 The Night is Habitat